Augmentations are Sheaves: Background

-In fact, in the case where the stratification $\cS$ is a regular cell complex, we can do better: every object in $Sh_c(M,\Lambda,\coeffs)$ is equivalent to one in which the downward maps are \emph{identities} --- see Section 3.4 of \cite{STZ}, where such objects are called ``legible.''
-The statement is proven in \cite[Proposition 3.22]{STZ}.
-Further conditions are imposed by local considerations at cusps and crossings.
-For example, at a crossing shaped like the figure $\times$ in the $xz$ plane, nonsingularity of the covector $-dz$ means acyclicity of the total complex of the associated restriction map.
-We state here only the results; see \cite[Section 3.4]{STZ} for details.
-Legible objects look as in Figure \ref{fig:legcats} near an arc, a cusp, or a crossing:
+Because $\Lambda \subset \bR^3 \cong T^{\infty,-}\bR^2$, every covector with $p_z > 0$ is nonsingular, which means that every local restriction map which is \emph{downward} is required to be a quasi-isomorphism.
+The easiest objects to describe are those in which all downward morphisms are in fact required to be {\em identities}.
+In Section 3.4 of \cite{STZ}, we term such objects {\em legible}.
+Such objects can be described in terms of a diagram of maps between the stalks at top dimensional strata, as depicted in Figure \ref{fig:legcats} near an arc, a cusp, or a crossing.

+To recover the sort of diagram described in the equivalence of Proposition \ref{prop:star} from such a description of a legible object, one assigns to each stratum the chain complex placed in the region below, and takes the corresponding downward generization map to be the identity.
+Then the upward generization maps are defined as the composition with this downward equality and the map depicted in the legible diagram.

-Under the equivalence of Proposition \ref{prop:star}, the assignment to a stratum is equal to the chain complex placed in the region below.
-The arrows represent the upward generization maps from points on the strata above a region to points on the region above.
-Further, singular support considerations lead to the following conditions: the composition of the maps on the cusps is required to be the identity map of $V^\bullet$, and the square around the crossing must commute and have acyclic total complex.
+Using the microsupport conditions, it is calculated in \cite[Section 3.4]{STZ} what additional conditions must be satisfied by the maps indicated in Figure \ref{fig:legcats} in order that the corresponding sheaf have microsupport in the Legendrian lift of the depicted front.
+There is no condition along a line, as in the leftmost diagram.
+At a cusp, the composition of the maps on the cusps is required to be the identity map of $V^\bullet$.
+At a crossing, the square around the crossing must commute and have acyclic total complex.

+For front diagrams of Legendrian tangles {\em with no cusps}, it is shown in \cite[Proposition 3.22]{STZ} that all sheaves with the corresponding microsupport are in fact quasi-isomorphic to sheaves associated to legible objects.
+The same is not true for arbitrary front diagrams.